-2.8.1.
-Of tyres near their point of contact with the ground and connections for tyre-pressure gauges and tyre inflating/deflating devices/ducts;
+2.2.1.1.
+Of tyres near their point of contact with the ground, connections for tyre-pressure gauges and tyre inflating/deflating devices/ducts;

-2.8.2.
-Of any anti-skid devices which may be mounted on the wheels;
+2.2.1.2.
+Of any anti-skid devices mounted on the wheels;

-2.8.3.
+2.2.1.3.
 Of devices for indirect vision;

-2.8.4.
-Of side direction-indicator lamps, end-outline marker lamps, front and rear position lamps, parking lamps and side retro-reflectors;
+2.2.1.4.
+Of side direction-indicator lamps, end-outline marker lamps, front and rear position lamps, parking lamps, side retro-reflectors and side-marker lamps;

-2.8.5.
+2.2.1.5.
 Of customs seals affixed to the vehicle and devices for securing and protecting such seals.